wpmetabox/docs/_docs/fields/file.md

 'unique_filename_callback' => 'my_function',
 ```

 The custom folder should be inside your your WordPress website's root folder.
 So you can store it in `/uploads/`, `/downloads/` folders if you want.
-The configuration is *per* field, so you can has one field store files in `/downloads/` and another field in `/invoices/`.
+The configuration is *per* field, so you can have one field storing files in `/downloads/` and another field in `/invoices/`.

 The uploaded file name is normally the original file name and maybe with suffix `-1`, `-2` to prevent duplicated names.
 In case you want to set custom names for files, pass your custom callback to the setting `unique_filename_callback`.